dan-the-dev/tic-tac-toe-laravel/NOTES.md

      - To make it work after the article, I had to:
        - upgrade php-vercel version to 0.7.0
        - set the build folder on Vercel to `api`
 3. At first, I used Vercel default auto deploy functionality, but I also want to show something more about my habits and skills here; that's why I replaced it with a manual GitHub Action configured to build the app, static analysis, tests, and release on Vercel.
 Staging release is triggered at every push on master, while Prod release happens after a tag.
+   - Pipeline will download and install the app, run static analysis via `phpstan` and run tests; only if all is fine, will trigger deploy
+   - Push on master deploy staging
+   - Tag on master deploy prod